 § ASCVD was defined as coronary heart disease, cerebrovascular disease or peripheral arterial disease.7 ASCVD risk equivalents included type 2 diabetes, FH, or a 10-year risk of a cardiovascular event of ≥20% as assessed by the Framingham Risk Score for Cardiovascular Disease or equivalent.2

-ASCVD, atherosclerotic cardiovascular disease; CI, confidence interval; FH, familial hypercholesterolaemia; LDL-C, low-density lipoprotein cholesterol; NHS, National Health Service; NICE, National Institute for Health and Care Excellence; siRNA, small interfering ribonucleic acid.
+AAC Accelerated Access Collaborative; AHSN Academic Health Science Networks; ASCVD, atherosclerotic cardiovascular disease; CI, confidence interval; FH, familial hypercholesterolaemia; LDL-C, low-density lipoprotein cholesterol; NHS, National Health Service; NHSEI NHS England and NHS Improvement; siRNA, small interfering ribonucleic acid.

 - Leqvio® Summary of Product Characteristics.